RTEMS/rtems-docs/eng/vc-users.md

 others will have to re-merge their work and trying to integrate their work into yours can become messy.

-## Accessing a Developer's Repository

-RTEMS developers with Git commit access have personal repositories on <https://gitlab.rtems.org/> that can be cloned to view cutting-edge development work shared there.

 ## Commit Message Guidance

 The commit message associated with a change to any software project